StairMaster Calorie Calculator

 Note: Results are estimates.
 Actual calorie burn can vary based on handrail use, individual efficiency, and fatigue.
 Using handrails for support can reduce calorie burn by 20–40%.

-Related StairMaster Calorie Guides
+Related StairMaster Guides

 Frequently Asked Questions